seb-pg/meta_puzzles/README.md

 <b><u>py3/*</u></b>

-The solutions in Python 3, all tested on Meta's website.
+The solutions in Python 3 (complete), all tested on Meta's website.

 The solutions provided are passing all Meta's tests on their website.
 Meta's basic tests and some additional are also provided in the source code.